storj/storj/docs/blueprints/deletion-performance.md

 1. Satellite:
     1. Adapt delete endpoint to receive requests from the uplink.
     1. Implement delete request logic with long-tail cancellations like uploads.
-    1. Implement ["leaky bucket as a metter" algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) for controlling backpressure.
+    1. Implement ["leaky bucket as a meter" algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) for controlling backpressure.
 1. Uplink:
     1. Change logic to not send delete requests to storage nodes.